 - Plain steamed rice is excellent with salmon curry.
 You can make it in the Instant Pot under 10 minutes.

 - Cauliflower rice- You get both the benefits of Salmon and Cauliflower in this meal.
-Cauliflower ice is full of antioxidents as well.
+Cauliflower rice is full of antioxidants as well.
 Check our easy peasy cauliflower rice recipe in the Eat Healthy Section.

-- Mashed potatoes- The regular potatoes or red potatoes also taste well.
+- Mashed potatoes- Regular potatoes or red potatoes also taste well.

-- Lemon rice- Made with steamed white rice, turmeric, coriander and lemon juice.
-Check our easy peasy lemon rice receipe in the Eat Healthy section.
+- Lemon rice- Made with steamed white rice, turmeric, coriander, and lemon juice.
+Check our easy peasy lemon rice recipe in the Eat Healthy section.

 - Naan- A whole wheat naan is excellent to eat with this curry.
 It may not be weight-loss meal but it will be one hearty meal during winter days.